Wine Regions

 Alsace

-Riesling, Gewürztraminer, and the driest wines you'll ever taste from grapes everyone assumes are sweet.
+Riesling, Gewürztraminer, and the driest wines from grapes everyone assumes are sweet.

 France